 Mobilisation to the area will be directly from permits located elsewhere in Bass Strait.
 Once on site the nearest major port for operational supplies is likely to be Portland or Melbourne.
-Re-fuelling could be either undertaken at sea depending on sea state conditions or in Port.
+Re-fuelling will not expected to be undertaken at sea.